 When the asset is placed in service, it marks the start of the depreciation period.
 Congress created bonus depreciation as an incentive for companies to purchase more assets.

-The Tax Cuts and Jobs Act (the Act) amended the current law on depreciation.
+The Act amended the existing depreciation law.
 It increased the bonus depreciation percentage and widened the scope of eligible property.
 It also extended the depreciation rules through 2026.

 New bonus depreciation rates